Visa Tips

 2.H-1B Visa Lottery: If the number of applications exceeds the annual H-1B visa cap (65,000 for regular applicants and an additional 20,000 for those with advanced degrees from U.S. institutions), a random lottery is conducted to select the petitions that will move forward for processing.

-3. USCIS Review: The USCIS reviews the selected petitions, verifying the eligibility of the applicant and the employer’s compliance with all requirements.
+3. USCIS Review: The USCIS reviews the selected petitions, verifying the applicant’s eligibility and the employer’s compliance with all requirements.

 4. Visa Approval or Denial: If approved, the USCIS issues an H-1B visa approval notice, allowing the applicant to proceed with visa stamping at a U.S. embassy or consulate in their home country.
 In case of denial, the employer and applicant may consider appealing the decision or exploring alternative visa options.